5.1: Substantial Revisions

 Usually, the context helps determine that the noun following “said” is the one mentioned earlier, making “said” an unnecessary, pompous add-on.
 Delete it or use the demonstrative pronouns “this” or “that” if necessary to avoid confusion.

 Finally, don’t fall into the trap of thinking that a simple style is the same as being simplistic.
-Good writing can communicate complex ideas in simple words just like bad writing can communicate simple ideas with overly complex words.
+Good writing can communicate complex ideas in simple words, just like bad writing can communicate simple ideas with overly complex words.
 The job of the writer in professional situations is to make smart things sound simple.
 Be wary of writing that makes simple things sound complex.
 You probably don’t want what it’s selling.

 8. Simplify Verbs

 Yet another way that people overcomplicate their writing involves expressing the action in as many words as possible, such as by using the passive voice (see §4.3.4), continuous tenses, and nominalizations.
-We’ve already seen how the passive voice rearranges the standard subject-verb-object word order so that, by going object-verb-subject, an auxiliary verb (form of the verb to be) and the preposition by must be added to say what an active voice sentence says without them.
+We’ve already seen how the passive voice rearranges the standard subject-verb-object word order so that, by going object-verb-subject, an auxiliary verb (a form of the verb to be) and the preposition by must be added to say what an active voice sentence says without them.
 Consider the following sentences, for instance:

 The candidate cannot be supported by our membership. | Our members cannot support the candidate. |